Dennis Byrd (American football, born 1946)

-Dennis Wayne Byrd (August 31, 1946 – July 22, 2010) was one of the most dominant defensive tackles in the Atlantic Coast Conference history earning first-team All-ACC honors in each of his three years of varsity competition at North Carolina State University and was a consensus first-team All-American as a Senior in 1967.
+Dennis Wayne Byrd (August 31, 1946 – July 22, 2010) was an American professional football defensive end who played in the American Football League (AFL) one season for the Boston Patriots.
+He played college football for the NC State Wolfpack, where he was named first-team All-ACC in each of his three years of varsity competition and was a consensus All-American as a senior in 1967.
+He is regarded as one of the most dominant defensive tackles in the Atlantic Coast Conference history.

-College Career at NC State
+College career

-Byrd made several first-team All-America lists as a Junior in 1966 and was a consensus first-team All-American as a Senior in 1967.
-He was the first player from NC State to become a consensus First-team All-American and was the first three-time All-ACC player in conference history.
+Byrd made several first-team All-American lists as a junior in 1966 and was a consensus All-American in 1967 as a senior.
+He was the first player from NC State to receive that honor and was the first three-time All-ACC player in conference history.

 Professional career

-Byrd was drafted sixth overall in the first round of the 1968 NFL Draft by the Boston Patriots.
+Byrd was drafted sixth overall in the first round of the 1968 NFL/AFL draft by the Boston Patriots.
 Byrd started all 14 games for the 1968 Patriots team, but he was never able to fully recover from a knee injury he suffered in his senior year at NC State and only played one year in the NFL.

+Coaching career

 After leaving the NFL, Byrd became the high school football coach at West Lincoln High School in Lincolnton, North Carolina, and later was an assistant high school football coach at Northeastern High School in Elizabeth City, North Carolina.
 He retired from teaching and coaching in 2004.